GloriousEggroll/wine-ge-custom/README.md

 `# dnf install vagrant vagrant-sshfs`

 (2) VirtualBox installed
-Notes:
+Notes:__
 * This differs per distro.
 You will need to find instructions for your distro.
 * Please note that virtualbox is -required-.
 Libvirt will not work.
 Specifically libvirt causes segfaults when installing packages in the lxc 32 bit container.
 Why? who knows.__

-Additional notes:
+Additional notes:__
-* It is important to note that the wine, wine-staging and game-patches-testing repos/folders are here for my personal use.
-The build bot does -NOT- pull from any of these folders directly.
+* It is important to note that the wine, wine-staging and patches repos/folders are here for my personal use.
+The build bot does -NOT- pull from any of these folders directly.__
--- It is recommended to replace the wine repository with a clone of your own wine repository, then run ./game-patches-testing/protonprep.sh to apply my changes to your own wine repository, and commit + push those changes to a separate branch on your -own- repository.
-THEN follow the instructions below, using your own repository URL and branch.
+* It is recommended to:__

+  1. replace the wine repository with a clone of your own wine repository,__
+  2. then run `./patches/protonprep.sh` to apply my changes to your own wine repository,__
+  3. then commit + push those changes to a separate branch on your -own- repository.__
+  4. THEN follow the instructions below, using your own repository URL and branch.__

 Instructions:
 ```
 $ git clone --recurse-submodules https://github.com/gloriouseggroll/wine-ge-custom
 $ cd wine-ge-custom